UW-CTRL/AA548-spr2024/bite-size-notes/README.md

 ## Other notes

-You can always get the latest notes from `UW-CTRL/AA548-spr2024` on your own repo by clicking the `Sync` button.
+You can always get the latest notes from `UW-CTRL/AA548-spr2024` on your own repo by clicking the `Sync fork` button.
 Since everyone should be making changes on their own on separate files, there (in theory) should not be any conflicts.

 ## Tips and tricks for markdown